xuankimtran/docs-1/pages/katalon-studio/docs/setup-winappdriver.md

 >
 > * The test runner machine can be Windows, macOS or Linux.

-While building your test script, make sure to have the `WinAppDriver URL` point to the publish IP address of the remote test machine.
+While building your test script, make sure to have the `WinAppDriver URL` point to the public IP address of the remote test machine.
 In the above example, it should be: `http://192.168.37.95:4723/`.

 The application file path is the absolute path to the `Windows Executable File (*.exe)` file of the remote test machine.